 Kurros, the chipper dealmaker played by Jason Alexander in "Think Tank."
 He offers protection from a race of bounty hunters that are after Voyager, and a number of other services, asking in return only the chance to examine Seven of Nine's Borg implants.
 Except that he has no intention of returning Seven.
 And guess who took out the bounty in the first place?

 Lucifer is another prime example.
-Apparently, being locked in a Hell cage for a few millennia works up an appetite for conversation.
+Apparently, being locked in a cage in Hell for a few millennia works up an appetite for conversation.
 He treats Sam with affection, and never insults his victims or even raises his voice.
-But, despite his charm, he's squarely in the Faux Affably Evil camp because... well... he's the devil and stuff...
-In the season 5 finale "Swan Song", Dean finally manages to annoy him too much.
+But, despite his charm, he's squarely in the Faux Affably Evil camp because...well...he's the devil.
+In the season 5 finale, "Swan Song", Dean finally manages to annoy him too much.
 He drops the act and shows just how affable he really is.

 Crowley is presented as an Affably EvilNoble Demon in series five, but season six reveals that he's more Faux Affably Evil, as he starts getting more and more into torture.
-He's obsessed with bargains (as befits his "king of the crossroads" status) but will take on any persona which will get the job done.
+He's obsessed with bargains and won't break a deal (as befits his "King of the Crossroads" status) but will take on any persona which will get the job done.